 Is there a time frame for me to achieve full ownership of the house?

 The Housing Foundation expects you to fully own your home after 15 years.
 If you do not own it outright by then, the Housing Foundation will charge you interest on the share of the house that you do not own.

 How do I apply for the Shared Ownership Programme?

 Check out our Step by Step Guide for our basic criteria.
 Then follow the link to our Online Registration Form.

-Also, click to check out our Affordable Rental programme.
+Also, click to check out our Rent to Own programme.